What to Do If You Didn't File Taxes on Time

 The statute of limitations on tax refunds in 3 years from the date that the tax return was due.

-So, you have until April 15, 2021 to file your tax return to get your tax refund for tax year 2020 (deadline: April 15, 2021 -- IRS extended the deadline by one day due to technical issues).
+So, you have until April 15, 2023 to file your tax return to get your tax refund for tax year 2022.

 Once the statute of limitations kicks in, you forfeit your refund to the U.S. Treasury -- that is, the government keeps that money.